ncatlab/nlab-content/pages/9/6/4/0/469/content.md

 ##References#

+In [[enriched category theory]] the enriching category is taken to be closed monoids.
+Accordingly the standard textbook on enriched category theory

-* Max Kelly, _Basic concepts of enriched category theory_, section 1.5, ([tac](http://www.tac.mta.ca/tac/reprints/articles/10/tr10abs.html))
+* [[Max Kelly]], _Basic concepts of enriched category theory_, section 1.5, ([tac](http://www.tac.mta.ca/tac/reprints/articles/10/tr10abs.html))

+has a chapter on just closed monoidal categories.

+See also the article

-* Samuel Eilenberg and Max Kelly, _Closed categories_.
+* [[Samuel Eilenberg]] and [[Max Kelly]], _Closed categories_.
 Proc.
 Conf.
 Categorical Algebra (La Jolla, Calif., 1965).

+on the concept of closed categories.

 [[!redirects monoidal closed category]]
 [[!redirects closed monoidal categories]]